 Asthma medication can work quickly to stop coughing and wheezing.
 Learn more about asthma medications and the various methods for taking them.

 Wonder if you’re using your asthma inhaler the right way?
 Do you puff and breathe … or breathe and puff?
 Learn how to get the most relief from your asthma inhaler.

 Control inhalers are used whether you're having asthma symptoms or not.
 They contain medications that help control inflammation, which can help prevent flares and keep symptoms from getting worse.

 Do you suffer with thick mucus and swelling in the airways?
-Learn how asthma is treated with anti-inflammatory medications and how these inhaled and oral medications can prevent asthma attacks.
+Learn how asthma is treated with anti-inflammatory medications and how these inhaled, injectable, and oral medications can prevent asthma attacks.